 The project has already been replicated in the Meandro de Ranillas of Zaragoza, the capital city of Aragon.
 In 2006 the company Districlima Zaragoza was set up as part of the remodelling project underaken as part of Expo Zaragoza 2008.
-Sustainability and energy efficiency is an underlying element of the entire scope of the project and a centralised heat and cooling system is appropriate to this.
+Sustainability and energy efficiency is an underlying element of the entire scope of the project and a centralised heat and cooling system will help to achieve these aims.
 After the event, the area was re-converted into a business park.
 For more information, see www.districlimazaragoza.com.